TITANIUM339/Sign-up-Form/README.md

 This is project Etch-a-Sketch from TOP.

-A Sign-up-Form built using JavaScript, HTML, and CSS.
+A Sign-up-Form built using HTML, and CSS.

 Live Preview: https://titanium339.github.io/Sign-up-Form/